What Is Company Culture? (Plus 10 Expert Tips for Improvement)

 Plus, many organizations don’t know what their employees really think of them, leaving leaders in the dark as they make decisions about cultural initiatives.
 Simple email surveys can reveal what employees like and don’t like so you can shape your culture in ways that increase employee satisfaction and reduce turnover.

-4. Keep Up With Changes
+4. Keep Up with Changes

-5. Learn How To Change Broken Company Culture
+5. Learn How to Change Broken Company Culture

-6. Reward Your Employees For A Job Well Done
+6. Reward Your Employees for a Job Well Done

 “Where do you see yourself in five years?” is a classic interview question.
 The usual answer to this question is something like, “I see myself developing skills at your company, which is the best one on earth and the company of all my hopes and dreams.”